 Elizabeth joined Watsi on May 11th, 2015.
-Two years ago, Elizabeth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Elizabeth's most recent donation supported Dawentz, a teenage student from Haiti, to fund cardiac surgery to replace his damaged heart valve.
+Three years ago, Elizabeth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Elizabeth's most recent donation supported Phineace, a lively six-year-old student from Kenya, to fund surgery to correct his clubfeet.